 Flooring, as always, is an important decision to make, as it really can make or break your kitchen.
 Yet again, there are so many choices out there for a natural looking kitchen.
 Wood flooring lends unmatched warmth and character to a room, and looks brilliant in more traditional kitchens.
 Away from wood, stylish slate is another popular option, and for good reason.
 Large slate tiles not only look great, but are extremely easy to clean and maintain.
 For a more modern style, high gloss white tiles are the epitome of a contemporary kitchen, yet still retain that natural feel.

 Natural Kitchen Doors

 While you should you never forget the importance of things like flooring and worktops, kitchen doors are arguably the most important element of every kitchen, and if you’re looking to go natural, there are more options than ever.
 For more modern kitchens, there are high gloss woodgrain kitchen doors which have all the character of a natural kitchen door, with the added style of a mirror-like sheen.
-Visions Ultragloss Mira Cosa is a fantastic example of this.
-There is also a massive range of woodgrain finish kitchen doors, such as Beech, Swiss Pear, and Ontario Maple.
+Legato Ultragloss Japanese Pear is a fantastic example of this.
+There is also a massive range of woodgrain effect kitchen doors, such as Beech, Swiss Pear, and Ontario Maple.
 These are generally light with gentle warmth.
 Take a closer look before you buy - order your free colour swatches now.

 There so many ways you can give your kitchen the natural finish it deserves from wooden oak worktops to natural kitchen doors, so get planning today.